gfoidl/CairoSharp/ReadMe.md

 So instead of polishing an old wrapper, I chose to start a fresh one.
 For the name I chose _CairoSharp_, because I'm so used to it, and I dislike names like NCairo, CairoDotNet, and so on.

-The NuGet is named `gfoidl.CairoSharp` to have a distincition (and at the moment it's the only one for a .NET 8 and newer target).
+The NuGet is named `gfoidl.CairoSharp` to have a distincition (and at the moment it's the only one for a .NET 8 and newer targets).

 ## Building